rosedu/techblog/posts/2012/08/18/tracing-processes-for-fun-and-profit.md

     open("_layouts/.gitignore", O_RDONLY)   = -1 ENOENT (No such file or directory)
     ...

-Observer the multiple lines with error `-ENOENT`.
+Observe the multiple lines with error `-ENOENT`.
 Those files don't exist in the filesystem.
-The fact that we can quickly observe this makes `strace` a perfect tool for finding out why a specific command doesn't start anymore.
+The fact that we can quickly see this makes `strace` a perfect tool for finding out why a specific command doesn't start anymore.

 ### Too Much Output